thoughtbot/dns/book/chapters/appendix/install.md

 /usr/bin/dig
 ```

-or the `where` command on Windows:
+Or the `where` command on Windows:

 ```shell
 $ where dig